In the Heart of the Storm

 He watched her as she made her way toward him.
 She was wearing a simple veil, so he could still see her smiling face.
 Her gown was strapless and had a green and maroon sash around the waist.
 Her bouquet was a mixture of the green ivy and red roses.

 After vowels were shared, McGonagall, who was presiding over the ceremony, announced them wizard and wife.
 They then joined their friends and family in a feast that could rival those held at Hogwarts.

 "And so my children, that is how you're mother and I came to be married."

 Draco looked down to find that both of his children were fast asleep.
 He frowned and looked around.
 He hadn't been talking for that long had he?
 He was startled to find that Hermione was lying behind him with a large picnic basket.

 "I wasn't rambling that much, was I?"

-Draco nodded and tucked a stray piece of hair behind her ear, "Someday they will enjoy it I suppose."
+Draco nodded and tucked a stray curl behind her ear.
+"Someday they will enjoy it, I suppose."

 Draco laughed and pulled his wife close for a kiss, "I think you're right."

 Draco's mouth popped open in surprise, but he quickly closed it as a huge grin spread across his face.
 "Of course you are, my love.
 Our love is always formed in the heart of the storm."